All 37 MCU Movies in Order (& How To Watch Them Chronologically)

 MCU is more than a movie franchise, since its inception, it’s become a phenomenon and the biggest and most lucrative cinematic universe to date.
 The MCU kicked off in 2008 with the release of ‘Iron Man,’ a film that not only introduced us to the genius, billionaire, playboy, and philanthropist Tony Stark but also laid the foundation for a cinematic universe that would last for almost two decades, with no end in sight.

-Editor’s Note: This watch order was updated in November 2023 with the release of ‘The Marvels.’
+Editor’s Note: This watch order was updated in June 2026.

 As we’ve mentioned, the MCU started with Iron Man’s standalone movie in 2008, and since then countless other superheroes got to tell their stories on-screen in standalone movies and Disney+ shows.
-The latest released movie is ‘The Marvels.’
-It would take approximately 72 hours to watch all Marvel movies, the reason being the list is pretty long.
+The latest released movie is ‘The Fantastic Four: First Steps.’
+It would take approximately 80 hours to watch all Marvel movies, the reason being the list is pretty long.
 Here are all MCU movies in the order of their respective release dates.

 1. Iron Man (2008)